 Support Services Office (DSSO) in 'Ilima 107, phone: 808.734.9552,

-for assistance.
-For students whose primary disability is Deaf or
+or e-mail firstname.lastname@example.org for assistance.
+For students whose primary

-note: You will need to contact Kapi'olani CC's DSSO or Deaf Center
+note, you will need to contact the Kapi'olani CC DSSO or Deaf Center

-to request accommodations in a Kapi'olani CC course even if you've
+to request accommodations in a Kapi'olani CC course even if you

-already registered or receiving services at another UH
+have already registered or are receiving services at another UH